enketo/enketo-express/tutorials/10-configure.md

 For GMaps layers you have the four options as tiles values: `"GOOGLE_SATELLITE"`, `"GOOGLE_ROADMAP"`, `"GOOGLE_HYBRID"`, `"GOOGLE_TERRAIN"`.
 You can also add other TileJSON properties, such as minZoom, maxZoom, id to all layers.

 #### query parameter to pass to submission
 Specifies the name of a query parameter that will be copied from an Enketo URL to the submission and formList requests.
-The value of this parameter can be used by the data server to e.g. track submission sources, perform form access control, or serve custom external data per user. **Does not apply to offline-capable webforms.**
+The value of this parameter can be used by the data server to e.g. track submission sources, perform form access control, or serve custom external data per user.

 #### redis
 * main -> host: The IP address of the main redis database instance.
 If installed on the same server as Enketo Express, the value is `"127.0.0.1"`